websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/notifications-and-requests/user-guide/configuring-mentions.md

 1. Access the Mentions option:

-    - In Liferay DXP 7.4+:
+    - In Liferay DXP 7.4+

       1. From the Site Menu, go to *Configuration* &rarr; *Site Settings*.
       1. In the Content and Data section, click *Community Tools* and then click *Mentions*.

             ![In Liferay DXP 7.4+, change the Mentions setting from the Site Settings section.](./configuring-mentions/images/04.png)

-   - In previous Liferay DXP versions:
+   - In previous Liferay DXP versions

       1. From the Site Menu, go to *Configuration* &rarr; *Settings*.
       1. Under the Social area, expand the *Mentions* option.